ContractLand/contractland-mobile-wallet/IOS/contractLand-wallet-ios-master/README.md

 # ContractLand - CLC iOS Wallet APP and Web3 DApp Browser for DEX

-Welcome to Trust's open source iOS app!
+Welcome to ContractLand open source iOS app!
-ContractLand ios app is folked the Trust ios app,and custom the mainnet and ui.
+ContractLand ios app is folked the Trust ios app,and custom the mainnet and ui,integrate the wallet and dex,what's more,we put our  defi dapp ech partner into our app.

 ## Getting Started